Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 Overall Verdict

-The Cuisinart TOA-60 Air Fryer Toaster Oven shines in simplicity.
+The Cuisinart TOA-60 Convection Toaster Oven Air Fryer shines in simplicity.
 Its powerful convection fan and heating elements allowed it to produce some of the best foods we tested.
-It’s suitable for seasoned home cooks who are willing to spend a bit more on a robust, effective, and lasting toaster oven.

 Correctly-sized accessories are proof of a good design as they minimize inconvenience and the danger of electric shocks.
 The oven comes complete with an air fryer basket and a user manual that includes a variety of recipes.